AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

 * **Factory Configurations**

-  Lets you create an instance of the required functionality object.
+  Create an instance of the required functionality object.

-  This will be allocated a Persistent Identity and then listed in the Configurations drop down list.
+  This is allocated to a Persistent Identity and then listed in the Configurations drop-down list.

-Selecting any entry from the lists will display the parameters related to that configuration:
+Selecting any entry from the list displays the parameters related to that configuration:

 ![chlimage_1-61](assets/chlimage_1-61.png)